Last reviewed · 8 May 2026 · Independent UK SRS Reference

 What Happens After Qualification?

-• 5 December 2026: Progress Update 2 deadline (if applicable from Phase 3)
+• 5 December 2026: Phase 3 Progress Update 2 deadline — a live obligation for organisations that notified in Phase 3

 • Throughout 2027: Energy audit must be undertaken with Lead Assessor

-• 5 December 2027: Compliance notification and Action Plan submission
+• 5 December 2027: Phase 4 compliance notification deadline

 • Phase 5: Cycle begins again (dates to be confirmed)